peteroupc/peteroupc.github.io/random.md

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding

-If statistical-random implementation uses a PRNG, the following requirements apply.
+If a statistical-random implementation uses a PRNG, the following requirements apply.

 The PRNG's _state length_ must be at least 64 bits, should be at least 128 bits, and is encouraged to be as high as the implementation can go to remain reasonably fast for most applications.